Yogic Sleep Pose - Yoganidrasana

 Step 2

-Now, cross your one ankle over the other ankle make some space at the knees.
+Cross one ankle over the other ankle, creating space between your knees.

 Step 3

-Place your legs towards the direction of the head and reach your hands forward in between your legs.
+Extend your legs in the direction of your head and reach your hands forward, placing them between your legs.

 Step 4

-Keep your hands on your ankles or your lower calves and uphold (continue) to pull your legs towards the crown of the head.
-After that, lift your head with your shoulders off from the floor.
-Make sure, to keep your neck is free from strain and note that not to crowd your shoulders upward.
+Rest your hands on your ankles or lower calves, and gently pull your legs towards the crown of your head.
+Lift your head and shoulders off the floor, ensuring that your neck remains relaxed and free from strain.
+Avoid tensing your shoulders.

 Step 5

-Breathe in as you place your feet and ankles over your head (for pulling your head and shoulder by the space in the legs).
+Inhale as you position your feet and ankles over your head, using them to gently pull your head and shoulders through the space between your legs.

 Step 6

-Now, push your feet towards the direction of the floor over your head and keep the shoulders forward for pressing into the backs of the knees.
+Slowly push your feet towards the floor over your head, while keeping your shoulders pressing forward, engaging the backs of your knees.

 Step 7